-- we do not purchase business interruption cover (other than for HVDC substations) - while the resilience spend may help mitigate claim values, this would mitigate increases above the premium trend increase and, if this did impact, we would not see it until RCP5 at the earliest. - 4.73 Transpower provided examples of how its resilience expenditure has resulted in Transpower's insurance premiums being lower than what it would have been had it not undertaken specific resilience investments. - 4.74 We issued an RFI to Transpower and it explained how its resilience programme has resulted in insurance premium savings:
+- we do not purchase business interruption cover (other than for HVDC substations) - while the resilience spend may help mitigate claim values, this would mitigate increases above the premium trend increase and, if this did impact, we would not see it until RCP5 at the earliest. - 4.62 Transpower provided an explanation along with examples of how its resilience expenditure has resulted in Transpower's insurance premiums being lower than what it would have been had it not undertaken specific resilience investments. - 4.63 We issued an RFI to Transpower and it explained how its resilience programme has resulted in insurance premium savings:34